 Error-Codes 8, 9, 10, and 16 are generated as a result of a Policy Request failing to meet the requirements of a Policy Server's authorization.
-When the Application Manager issues a Gate-Set message with a volume or time-based limit to the Policy Server, the Policy Server MAY reject the request with Error-Code 8 or 9 based on policy rules installed on the Policy Server.
+When the Application Manager issues a Gate-Set message with a volume or timebased limit to the Policy Server, the Policy Server MAY reject the request with Error-Code 8 or 9 based on policy rules installed on the Policy Server.
 For example, such a policy rule may state that if a volume limit request exceeds a maximum value, the Policy Server must reject the request.
 Error-Code 10 MAY be used if a policy is defined limiting parameters within the SessionClassID, without mapping them to alternate values.
-Error-Code 16 MAY be used to convey other policy exceptions in the Error-SubCode parameter .
+Error-Code 16 MAY be used to convey other policy exceptions in the Error-SubCode parameter.
 Error-Code 18 MAY be generated by a PEP if the gate command message is discarded because of congestion, buffer overflows, or link outages.
 Error-Code 19 MUST be generated by a PEP if the gate command message contains an unknown or invalid Gate Command Type value.
+Error-Code 1 (Insufficient Resources) MUST be used whenever a Gate is rejected because of issues related to the buffer control parameters.